Types of Muscular Dystrophy and Neuromuscular Diseases

 Ages 40 to 70

-Symptoms affect muscles of eyelids and throat causing weakening of throat muscles.
+Symptoms affect muscles of eyelids and throat causing throat muscles to weaken.
 Over time, this causes inability to swallow and severe weight loss from lack of food.
-Progression is slow.
+Progress is slow.

 What are other neuromuscular diseases?